eluv-io/elv-core-js/README.md

 ### Configuration Details
 - The ```apps``` section in ```configuration.js``` is used to specify the url's of apps that are commonly used with elv-core (e.g: the fabric browser)
-- Simply uncomment the specific apps in this section that you wish to use and ensure that the specified url points to the correct instance
+- Simply uncomment the specific apps in this section that you wish to use and ensure that the specified url points to the correct instance (either local or deployed)

-#### Running from static build

-Simply open dist/index.html in your browser